michalkoepke/BlueQuiz/README.md

-Just a simple JavaScript Quiz.
+Just a simple one page JavaScript Quiz.